mahlaArmy/mahlaArmy/README.md

 - 👋 Hi, I’m mahla
-- 👀 I’m interested in programing language and music
+- 👀 I’m a frontend developer
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me soleymani79@gmail.com